 How often should pressure vessels be inspected?

-Most pressure vessels should be internally inspected every 3–5 years, depending on usage, material, and applicable codes like ASME Section VIII or API 510.
-External inspections may be annual or quarterly, especially in high-risk environments.
+Most pressure vessels should be inspected every 3-5 years, depending on usage, material, and applicable codes like ASME Section VIII or API 510.
+Explore factors influencing pressure vessel failure.

 Case Studies: Inspection Frequency in Various Industries